-The academy trust is a company limited by guarantee and an exempt charity.
-The charitable company's memorandum and articles of association are the primary governing documents of the academy trust.
+The academy is a charitable company limited by guarantee and an exempt charity.

+The charitable company's Memorandum of Association is the primary governing document of the academy.

-The Governors of Knowle Church of England Primary Academy are also the directors of the charitable company for the purposes of company law, The charitable company is known as Knowle Church of England Primary Academy.
+The Governors of Knowle Church of England Primary Academy are also the directors of the charitable company for the purposes of company law.

+The charitable company is known as Knowle Church of England Primary Academy.

-Details of the Governors who served throughout the period except as noted are included in the Reference and Administrative Details on page 1.
+Details of the Governors who served during the year, and to the date these accounts are approved are included in the Reference and administrative details on page 1.